Mount Gibraltar Trachyte Quarries Complex: Heritage listing

 It meets the criterion at State level because of its ability to demonstrate the skill and industrial technology of the stoneworkers in managing the extremely hard and durable rock.
 The quarries are able to demonstrate the quarrying techniques and products of the late 19th to late 20th centuries.
 The technology required to cut and polish the very hard rock was remarkable, as was the ability to handle its weight.

 The massive quarry scars also provide an aesthetic component to the landscape of the iconic landmark of Mount Gibraltar.
 This is the highest point between Sydney and Canberra and is a considerable regional presence.
 The Mount Gibraltar Reserve is accessible to the public and reflects the character of the rock in its infrastructure.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 It meets this criterion at local level because the quarry is a natural reserve that is utilised by the local community for recreation activities.
 It is also an important tourist destination, contributing to the economy of the region.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 It meets this criterion at State level because there is potential for further understanding of the quarrying industry and the scientific understanding of the unique rock.
 The quarry represents a potential archaeological resource with the archaeological remnants of the entire quarrying process likely present.

 The site provides opportunities to understand study and interpret quarrying and stone finishing techniques of the past.

-The unique nature of the ecological community at this site represents an opportunity to further study and understand this community of plants.
+The ecological community at this site provides an opportunity to further study and understand this community of plants.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 It meets this criterion at a State level because the quarries reveal the unique quality of the rock that also supports the natural endangered ecological community of Mount Gibraltar Forest.
 The Mount Gibraltar Quarries are considered to be exceptionally rare and possibly unique due to the rarity of the materials quarried there, particularly Bowral Trachyte; this material was only extracted from Mount Gibraltar and was a favoured building stone for many impressive buildings in Sydney, statewide and internationally.

 The ecological communities on the site have been identified as being rare at both a State and national level.